coderstool-com/coderstool.com/README.md

 ---

-## 🚀 What is Coderstool?
+## 🚀 What is CodersTool?

-Coderstool is a collection of **micro tools** that solve everyday dev problems:
+CodersTool is a collection of **micro tools** that solve everyday dev problems:

 - Converters (JSON ⇄ CSV, binary/hex, colour formats, etc.)
 - Encoders & decoders